 If there’s one side hustle that’s generated the most buzz among Side Hustle Nation in the last few years, it would have to be becoming a loan signing agent.

-Loan signing agents are mobile Notaries that help facilitate mortgage closings, and can earn $75-200 per appointment.
+Loan signing agents are mobile Notaries that help with mortgage closings.
+Doing so, they can earn $75-200 per appointment.

 In this post, you’ll learn what it takes to start a mobile Notary business and get a better idea if Mark Wills’ Loan Signing System is right for you.
 Mark calls this “the best-kept secret in real estate” and is obviously a huge cheerleader for his program.

 But does it really work?